 Aphid Midge will tackle a wide range of aphid species and are particularly useful for controlling aphids in early and late season.

-Aphidoletes aphidimyza is a midge with predatory larvae that can control many aphid species.
+Aphidoletes aphidimyza is a midge with predatory larvae that can control many aphid species, up to 60 different species of aphid.
 Adults are about 2mm long and lay eggs in colonies of aphids.
 Eggs hatch in 2-3 days and the orange-red larvae immediately start to search for aphids.
 Larvae inject a poison into the aphid to paralyse it and dissolve the body contents.
 The larvae take 7-16 days to mature before pupating in soil or compost and adults emerge after 10-14 days.

 All our prices include P&P. Orders placed by 10am Monday will be despatched later in the week.
 The smaller size packs, 250 cocoons are only available March - September.